 /Vulgar Display of Power

 There are few albums quite as extreme and as in-your-face as this – certainly few others that made the mainstream, anyway.
-A classically brutal album, Phil Anselmo flits between bellowing encouragement to to better himself (and others), and wanting to start a fight with the world.
-Particularly the opening half of the album, which brings a new meaning to the idea of front-loaded.
+In a classically brutal album, Phil Anselmo flits between bellowing encouragement to better himself (and others) and wanting to start a fight with the world.
+Particularly the opening half of the album, which brings a new meaning to the idea of being front-loaded.
 This was front-loaded with a punch in the face.

 A huge album in every way – it was loud, sprawling and a massive success, this was a true blockbuster of an album.
 And yes, somehow, it was a little bit better than Badmotorfinger, partly because of that huge sound, but also because the songs were better underneath it all.
 Even if Black Hole Sun has been played to death…